KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 These files are very useful when investigating what Defender and its different detection mechanisms did.
 When it comes to performance troubleshooting, the MPLog file contains a few useful logs, among others, which can assist in detecting processes which experienced high scanning activity, potentially impacting their performance.
 Credits to the related [article](https://www.crowdstrike.com/en-us/blog/how-to-use-microsoft-protection-logging-for-forensic-investigations/) by CrowdStrike explaining these logs.

-These lines have the following format:
+These logs have the following format:

 `2025-12-31T15:45:19.964 ProcessImageName: Razer Synapse Service Process.exe, Pid: 9104, TotalTime: 810, Count: 224, MaxTime: 15, MaxTimeFile: \Device\HarddiskVolume3\Program Files (x86)\Razer\Synapse3\UserProcess\Razer Synapse Service Process.exe.config, EstimatedImpact: 53%`